williamvds/uni/ace/lectures.md

 - Add elements left to right
 - Use a variable to track index of top element
 - If full a `push()` would raise a `FullStackException`
-- Space complexity O(n) - one array index for each element in stack
+- Space complexity 𝑂(n) - one array index for each element in stack
-- Time complexity O(1) for all operations
+- Time complexity 𝑂(1) for all operations
 - __Limitations__
 	- Max size of stack must be defined in advance
 	- Size cannot be changed dynamically